Michiko Kakutani

-Michiko Kakutani (ミチコ・カクタニ, 角谷 美智子) is an American writer and retired literary critic, best known for reviewing books for The New York Times from 1983 to 2017.
+Michiko Kakutani (born January 9, 1955) is an American writer and retired literary critic, best known for reviewing books for The New York Times from 1983 to 2017.
 In that role, she won the Pulitzer Prize for Criticism in 1998.

 Early life and family

 Kakutani, a Japanese American, was born on January 9, 1955, in New Haven, Connecticut.
 She is the only child of Yale mathematician Shizuo Kakutani and Keiko "Kay" Uchida.
-Her father was born in Japan, and her mother was a second-generation Japanese-American who was raised in Berkeley, California.
+Her father was born in Japan, and her mother was a second-generation Japanese-American raised in Berkeley, California.
 Kakutani's aunt, Yoshiko Uchida, was an author of children's books.
 Kakutani received her bachelor's degree in English literature from Yale University in 1976.

 Career

 Kakutani initially worked as a reporter for The Washington Post, and then from 1977 to 1979 for Time magazine.
 In 1979, she joined The New York Times as a reporter.

 Literary critic

 Kakutani was a literary critic for The New York Times from 1983 until her retirement in 2017.
-She gained particular notoriety for her sometimes-biting reviews of books from famous authors, with Slate remarking that "her name became a verb, and publishers have referred to her negative reviews as 'getting Kakutani'ed'".
+She gained particular notoriety for her sometimes-biting reviews of books from famous authors; Slate remarked that "her name became a verb, and publishers have referred to her negative reviews as 'getting Kakutani'ed'".